muchirijane/node-restaurant/README.md

 It was a good way to learn some of the basics on how to create a simple API without any framework.

-Ps: Because it relays on the backend, the github link won't work.
+Ps: Because it uses node for the backend, the github link won't work.
 You will have to use a termial to view the site.

 #### Technologies